 Name: Sonya Reiter

 Organization / Group/ Business represented:

-1

 Address: Postal Code:

 Daytime Phone No: Home Phone:

 Email: Date of Meeting:

 April 8, 2019

-Is this an item on the Agenda?
-Agenda Item No: 5.5
+Is this an item on the Agenda? ■ Yes □ No Agenda Item No: 5.5

-I request future notification of meetings I wish to address Council / Committee
+■ I request future notification of meetings ■ I wish to address Council / Committee

-Describe in detail the reason for the deputation and what act (if applicable): ion you will be asking Council/Committee to take
+Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable):

 Old Main St. North Tertiary Plan

-Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting •
+Do you wish to provide a written or electronic communication ation or background information Yes No

+Please submit all materials at least 5 days before the me

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day: - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.